thundergolfer/thundergolfer.github.io/_drafts/2017-07-07-a-foundational-result-in-machine-learning.md

 * What does it mean for a network parameter to "store information"?
 * What is "general position"?
 * How does the implementation of that mapping from inputs to outputs entail "2 bits of information per parameter"?
-* Why are their 3 references from physics journals?
+* Why are there 3 references from physics journals?
 They talk about a *Spin Glass*.
 What's that?

 I didn't get it, but this is apparently a foundational result, so off I went trying to.